SWOT-JPL/swotsimulator/doc/source/science.rst

 Reproducible runs
 -----------------
 It is possible to reproduce the exact same run by saving the random coefficients (phase phi, amplitude A and frequency fr) for every error but the KaRIN noise.
 Random coefficients on a :ref:`nrandkarin  <params-error>` km long and :ref:`x_ac <params-swotswath>` km large are saved for KaRIN noise.
 All these variables are saved during the first run in :ref:`file_coeff  <params-error>`.
 The random coefficients for the nadir are store in a separate file :ref:`file_coeff <params-error>` _nadir.nc.
 If you don’t want the runs to be reproducible, set :ref:`file_coeff <params-error>` =None.
+WARNING: Note that you can't run reproducible runs (file_coef = yourfiles) and have a better randomness in large scale noise (savesignal=True) as no coefficient files are generated while this last option is enabled.

 Warning: If the size of the across track grid (:ref:`x_ac <params-swotswath>`) or the numbers of random coefficient (:ref:`ncomp <params-error>`, :ref:`nrandkarin <params-error>`) are changed, the random coefficients must be recomputed as their shape has been modified.

 Simulate nadir data alone